thoughtspot/cs_tools/README.md

 ## Packages and scripts

 The tools can be split into two broad categories.
 The first category contains the scripts that you can run to directly do things.
-For example, the `find_dependencies` script will let you find all of the tables and their dependencies in a cluster.
+For example, the `list_dependencies` script will let you find all of the tables and their dependencies in a cluster.

 The second category are the ThoughtSpot Web API Python wrappers.
 These are all contained in the cst package and